By Melissa McLaughlin

 That is real love.

 Special note to my subscribers: I am switching to a new email system for my blog posts.
-I will also include a quarterly newsletter in my emails.
 I pray that all my posts are a blessing to you.
 Thank you for your kind support.

 Other articles you might enjoy: